-The Cleveland Browns will highlight their year-round platform of local and national military appreciation by recognizing military personnel, veterans and their families throughout Sunday's game against the Dallas Cowboys as part of the NFL's Salute to Service initiative.
+The Cleveland Browns will highlight their year-round platform of local and national military appreciation by recognizing military personnel, veterans and their families throughout Sunday's game against the Arizona Cardinals as part of the NFL's Salute to Service initiative.

-Active members of the Army will be celebrated in the Hats Off to Our Heroes Honor Row, which recognizes and salutes the accomplishments and services of those who support our country and communities, as well as local heroes, at all 10 Browns home games throughout the year.
+Veterans who served our country in various wars will be celebrated in the Hats Off to Our Heroes Honor Row, which recognizes and salutes the accomplishments and services of those who support our country and communities, as well as local heroes, at each Browns home game.

-On November 10, the United States Marine Corps' birthday, the Browns will host members of the US Marine Corps at the team's field house in Berea for an official Marine Combat Test, one of the final rigorous steps before individuals become full-fledged members of the specialized U.S. service group.
+On November 9, the Browns will host members of the US Marine Corps at the team's field house in Berea for an official Marine Combat Test, one of the final rigorous steps before individuals become full-fledged members of the specialized U.S. service group.